the-vindex/auto-order/README.md

 Online shoppers often come across products they want but prefer to wait for a sale before purchasing.
 This project was built to centralize and track those "wait-for-a-sale" items in one place.
 Users can register products, set a target price, and receive a notification when the item's price drops below their specified threshold — helping them buy at the right time without constantly checking for deals.

+## How It Works

+After a user has registered, they have the ability to create 'product reminders' in the home page.
+Here, one can enter a URL for the product and set a target price to receive a notification.
+Our service then fetches the price from the provided URL and uses that information to populate the entry in the home page.
+Then, on regular intervals, Timely Buyer will check the current price of the item.
+If the current price has dropped below the user-specified target price, a notification is sent to the user's email!

 ## Quick Start

 To test the application locally, follow these steps: